nire0510/imagenie/README.md

 `var ig = new Imagenie('../images/myImage.png', document.images);`

 ## Imagemin commands
 Imagenie can either query images for some information, such as size or transparency, or to manipulate images: resize it, swap one color with another, add alpha (opacity) channel or even crop it.
+Notice that Imagenie is restricted to work with images of the same origin -OR- images which were allowed by server by [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) header.
 To keep samples simple, let's assume that we have a variable `ig` which is an instance of the following command `new Imagenie(document.getElementById('myImage'));`

 ### Query images